Open Now — 24/7 Plumbing

 Large Solar Heater Installed Roof

-You can add a solar water heater to an existing system by choosing an active or passive heating system.
-The former uses mechanical methods for water circulation, while passive systems run on convection.
+You can integrate a solar water heater into your existing setup by opting for an active or passive heating system.
+Active systems rely on mechanical methods for water circulation, while passive ones use natural convection.

 You also have the option to choose between an open-looped or closed-loop mechanism.
 With an open-looped system, you can pass water directly into the tank from the collector, but if you prefer closed systems, retrofit an internal coil to the water heater.